 How much money you need to retire depends primarily on whether or not you will have enough money to support your desired standard of living after you retire.
 Is it possible to generate enough income indefinitely with a $1 million savings account?
 Your pre-retirement payment is unnecessary because you can cut back on some of your expenses when you retire.

-If you wish to spend your retirement years travelling, you should aim for a pre-retirement income of 90% to 100%.
+If you wish to spend your retirement years traveling, you should aim for a pre-retirement income of 90% to 100%.
 You can get by on less than 80% of pre-retirement income if your goal is to pay off your mortgage before retiring or downsizing to a smaller home.

 Reliable Sources of Income Such as Social Security and Pensions